 - What do you like most about this college?
 This is where your research will come in handy.

 - Tell me a little about yourself.

 - What do you have to offer our college?
 Really think about this question.
-If you merely respond with great grades, lots of activities, chances are that most of the students who are applying to this college have the same general answer as well.
 Be prepared to tell them what sets you apart.